airbytehq/airbyte/docs/integrations/destinations/snowflake-cortex.md

 To use the Snowflake Cortex destination, you'll need:

 - An account with API access for OpenAI or Cohere (depending on which embedding method you want to use)
-- A Snowflake account with the required permissions to create tables and load data
+- A Snowflake account with support for vector type columns

 You'll need the following information to configure the destination: